-The five-year BS/MS program is designed to allow qualifying students to take up to six hours of approved graduate courses for their senior undergraduate electives and have them count toward both their bachelor’s and master’s degrees at the University of Tennessee, thus reducing the amount of time it takes for a student to earn a master's degree.
+The Five-year BS/MS program is designed to allow qualifying students to take up to six hours of approved graduate courses for their senior undergraduate electives and have them count toward both their B.S. and M.S. degrees at the University of Tennessee, thus reducing the amount of time it takes for a student to earn a master's degree.

 Detailed procedures are listed below.

 Admission.
-Students to be admitted to the program must have completed 96 hours of required course work with a minimum overall GPA of 3.4.
-Interested and qualified students need to fill out the Admission Form and return it to Ms. Julia Elkins at 401 Min H. Kao Building.
-The Admission Form needs to be approved by both the department chair and the Graduate School.
+Students must be in the process of completing or already having completed 96 hours of required undergraduate course work.
+They are also required to have an overall UT GPA of 3.4 or better when applying.
+Interested and qualified students need to fill out the Admission/Course Approval Form and have it approved by Dr. Gregor, EECS Graduate Program Director.
+The form is then returned to Ms. Julia Elkins at 401 Min H. Kao Building who forwards it for approval by the College of Engineering and the Graduate School.

 The approved courses include all ECE 4xx/5xx and COSC 4xx/5xx lecture-based courses taken as graduate credits.

 This program is designed for students pursuing their MS degree at UT.
 Other universities may not accept these courses for graduate credit since they were used to satisfy requirements for the BS degree.

 For questions regarding application to Graduate School, please see Ms. Dana Bryson at 401 Min H. Kao Building.